-I am a keen walker and enjoys spending time with friends. when I can.
+I am a keen walker and enjoy spending time with friends. when I can.
 I love all animals and everything about nature but especially love my cat Lola .

 I Love to be outside in the sunshine & fresh air in my free time.

 Lisa Herring - Quality Assurance administrator